eventphone/pocapp-sstv/README.md

 ## Usage

-The script is intend to be used within the Eventphone telephone system.
+The script is intended to be used within the Eventphone telephone system.

 ## Convert your images into SSTV slin files